lizzypokerface/progressive-pulse/_posts/2025-08-24-weekly-news.markdown

 * [`Al Jazeera English` Guinea: Opposition Suspension Raises Fears for Democracy Ahead of Referendum](https://www.youtube.com/watch?v=f5Ht_uozKNw)

 # Europe

+Europe's response to the Trump-Putin meeting and the ongoing war in Ukraine is a key theme, with some analysts suggesting the US-Russia relationship is decoupling from Europe [i].
+Concerns were raised about Russophobia and militarism destroying Europe [i].
+The impact of Trump's tariffs on pushing the world towards China was also discussed [i].

 * [`Breakthrough News` NATO Lost in Ukraine and the West Is In Denial, w/ Vijay Prashad](https://www.youtube.com/watch?v=oJP4qgCrcqQ)
 * [`The Socialist Program` Ukraine: Background to a Proxy War with No End in Sight  FULL ](https://www.patreon.com/posts/ukraine-to-proxy-137139215?utm_medium=clipboard_copy&utm_source=copyLink&utm_campaign=postshare_fan&utm_content=web_share)